 b. and c.
 Archaeological Resources and Paleontological Resources - Less Than Significant With Mitigation.
-The project site may contain unknown/undiscovered cultural resources; also see discussion below in Section XVII, Tribal Cultural Resources.
+Despite past disturbances, the project site may contain unknown/undiscovered cultural resources.

 To address the project's potential impact of the discovery of unknown cultural resources, the following mitigation measure, agreed to by the applicant, is being applied to the project: